Mrvishal2k2/TG-RenameBot/README.md

 * This is only for personal use !!
 Don't make a Bot channel Business with this !!
 * Pull Requests are always accepted but shouldn't involve increasing complexity of deploying
 ## Credits
-* Specdie as always ❤️
+* Spechide as always ❤️
 * And everyone in this Journey